Confédération générale du patronat français

-The Confédération générale du patronat français (CGPF: General Confederation of French Proprietors) was a French manufacturers' association during the last years of the French Second Republic from 1936–40.
+The Confédération générale du patronat français (CGPF: General Confederation of French Proprietors) was a French manufacturers' association during the last years of the French Second Republic from 1936 to 1940.
 It supported the rights of patrons and opposed trade union activity other than discussion of factory workplace conditions.
-In the lead-up to World War II (1939–45) the CGPF resisted organizing industry to prepare for war.
+In the lead-up to World War II (1939–1945) the CGPF resisted organizing industry to prepare for war.

 Formation

 On 7 June 1936 Alexandre Lambert-Ribot, secretary general of the Comité des forges, the iron and steel manufacturers' association, signed the Matignon Agreements to end the general strike that followed election of the Popular Front.

 The Matignon Agreements forced a change in the leadership of the Confédération générale de la production française (CGPF) manufacturers's organization.